dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 Does not have a registry value.
 If nonzero, ignores registry settings from Global section of registry.

+member NoOverwrite
+INI Entry NoOverwrite
+INI Group system
+Does not have a registry value.
+If true, prevents DXGL Config from overwriting an existing ddraw.dll

+member BundledDDrawSHA256
+INI Entry BundledDDrawSHA256
+INI Group system
+Does not have a registry value.
+If set, specifies the original copy of ddraw.dll in the game folder for backup purposes.

+member NoUninstall
+INI Entry NoUninstall
+INI Group system
+Does not have a registry value.
+If true, prevents DXGL Config from deleting ddraw.dll from the game folder.

 Member scaler
 INI Entry ScalingMode
 INI Group display